christoofar/safexz/DEVLOG.md

 ![image](https://github.com/christoofar/safexz/assets/5059144/af67591d-9981-463d-86ae-2547bdf7755c)

 On normal VMs `liblzma` will get a very ample working area and you'll see nice I/O coming out of the streamer.
 If you're trying to re-create a Commodore128 in TinyGo you'll at least get... working storage.
 Of 64KB.
 If you're needing to push a huge amount of work through a seriously weak chipset it might make more sense to cheat and set up a helper-board with a more powerful ARM on the side and carry what needs to be decompressed across the I/O pins, then send it back to the constrained unit.
+That at least opens the possibility for re-flashing the microcontroller from the "helper" side board.

 ## Apr 20 2024